Why a liberal, risk-averse professor went back to campus when she didn’t have to

 “We have to stop talking about this,” Liebell said suddenly to her daughter.
 “This is making my stomach hurt.”

-Liebell dropped her daughter off downtown to visit a friend and continued to campus.
+Liebell dropped her daughter off downtown to visit a friend outdoors and continued to campus.
 Traffic was lighter and parking easier than she remembered.
 She tied on her face mask — made from old holiday fabric, sewed in the pandemic’s early days, selected for this day because the red matched her shoes.
 She affixed a name tag to her dress, worried students might not recognize her behind a mask.

 The usual crush of first-day students was missing.
 She thought the Starbucks across from campus looked empty.